Open: A Group Program For Avoidants (and all other insecurely attached)

-It means anything which reeks of touching their own emotions, is something to be avoided, like a hot stove.
+It means anything which reeks of touching your own emotions, is something to be avoided, like a hot stove.
 Some avoidants believe they are emotionally expressive, but what they actually do is verbalize their victimization.
-They may blame and feel no one understands them.
+They may blame, be angry (tough as Teflon) and feel no one understands them.
 They may feel unheard or have given up being seen or heard.

 Unless of course, they strive to receive validation on auto-pilot.
 Needing to be known as someone good or bad, their patterns keep them stuck in this position.
 Most avoidants cannot feel the validation when they receive it.
 Some think it means to try harder or get upset with the source they are trying to impress.
 They may work tirelessly, so others have sympathy or somehow elevate them to sainthood.
 (Though none would ever admit to it)